jakebolewski/Criterion.jl/README.md

 Criterion.jl
 ============

-A port of the Criterion Haskell library to Julia.
+A port of the Haskell's Criterion and Clojure's Criterium library to Julia.

 Criterion runs benchmarks, analyzing the results using various statistical techniques